 19. Louvre Museum

-Today, this behemoth of a museum is home to some of the most famous works of art in the western world, including both the Mona Lisa and the Venus de Milo.
-At any given time there are approximately 38,000 objects on display; tour guides in Paris often tell guests that it would take four full days to see all of the objects if you spent only 10 seconds admiring each one.
+There are approximately 38,000 objects on display at any given time; tour guides in Paris often tell guests that it would take four full days to see all of them if you spent only 10 seconds admiring each one.

 See Related: Top 10 Art Museums in Paris